 An Option for Every Patient

 “If a physician in the community has concerns about a patient whose anticoagulation is difficult to manage because of risk factors, they don’t have to choose a device on their own,” Dr. Meskin said.
 “Our cardiologists can help them navigate that and figure out the best option for the patient.”

 “With these available procedures, every AFib patient now has an option,” Dr. Gasparri said.
-“If a patient can’t take blood thinners, the WATCHMAN should be the first choice.
-If they can’t have the WATCHMAN, then we have a successful, minimally invasive clip approach.”
+“If a patient can’t take blood thinners, the WATCHMAN device should be the first choice.
+If they can’t have the WATCHMAN device, then we have a successful, minimally invasive clip approach.”